Kim Doolittle, the singer, songwriter met with New Music host Allen Bell recently, and here’s what she had to say.

 It is a toss-up between Memphis Moon (a song written in Memphis when my band had ended and I was deciding that I had to seriously just follow my own muse and entirely promote myself and what I had to say), the other is Let The River Run, (a song about growing up in the country and how the Annapolis River which winds through the Valley became a metaphor for time passing although very little really changes despite it, the flow of life).

 Kim Doolittle is on Facebook HERE

-Phuket Island radio is happy to be supporting so many new artists through its Sunday evening show NEW MUSIC.
-Take a look at some of the other bios and interviews show host Alan Bell has recently conducted.
+Phuket Island Radio is happy to be supporting so many new artists through its Sunday evening show NEW MUSIC.
+Take a look at some of the other bios and interviews the show host Alan Bell has recently conducted.

 Find out more about how Phuket Island is doing